trevordbunch/cis411_lab0/labreports/LAB_R-B1509.md

 - If you were to take the next step and ready this project for Continuous Delivery, what additional changes might you make in this configuration (conceptual, not code)?
   <p> Set up the jobs then in the workflow exclude the jobs of latter variations until they are complete.

-  AG: "Add workflows that pushes your build to a cloud enviroment" Bunch from REC
+  AG: "Add workflows that pushes your build to a cloud environment" Bunch from REC
   </p>

 # Step 6: Merging the feature branch